A soft answer turns back wrath, but a harsh word stirs up anger. Proverbs 15:1

 The strength of Christ is shown in his union with his Father, saying only what is for the good of his hearers; he is not afraid of making them angry, but he’s not strutting about with the bravado of the tough guy, either.
 He simply speaks what is the reality of every occasion and welcomes us to listen to the truth: “Whoever has ears ought to hear” (Matthew 11:15).

 Our anger often indicates fear of losing control of a situation.The ability to answer gently under such circumstances indicates great strength and self-mastery.
 This strength comes from Christ, and it can grow as we learn to choose trust over fear.

-This post is part of a series (see A Lenten Invitation from a Babbling Brook: Focus on Speech and Silence).
-To receive new installments, you’re invited to Follow Sparrowfare by placing your email address in the FOLLOW box in the right sidebar (mobile users will find it below).
-Please share the posts that speak to you.
+This post is part of a series (see Invitation from a Babbling Brook: Focus on Speech and Silence).
+Follow Sparrowfare to receive new posts by email.
+Please share Sparrowfare.
 In this contentious time, let’s spread the word about the importance of our words.